 Goals for a site might be hitting a destination like a thank you page behind a contact form, spending a certain amount of time on a page, or an event like downloading a PDF.
 Goals and e-commerce tracking have to be set up within Google Analytics and sometimes require additional coding on your website.
 However they are a great way to keep track of important measures so you can make better decisions when it comes to your website.

 I hope this post gets you interested in what you can learn from Google Analytics and encourages you to check it out.
-Viewing your data just might surprise you and help you make decisions about your website down the road.
+Viewing your data just might surprise you and help make decisions about your website down the road.